9 Fantastic Foreign Products That Someone Should Bring To America

 2. Bullet trains.

-Reddit user NetherlEnts points out you can get from Paris to Amsterdam in three hours for about $US35 using one of the trains.
+Reddit user NetherlEnts claimed to get from Paris to Amsterdam in three hours for about $35 using one of the trains.

-California could soon get a bullet train from Los Angeles to San Francisco.

 3. Utes